Entries are now being accepted for the 2015 Rod Serling Conference's Short Feature Scriptwriting Competition.

 Serling taught at Ithaca College from 1967 until his death in 1975.
 Ithaca College is also home to the Rod Serling Archives consisting of television scripts, movie screenplays, stage play scripts, films, published works by Serling, unproduced scripts, and secondary materials.

-ITHACA, NY — The College Television Awards — a national competition recognizing excellence in college student-produced video, digital and film work — has honored Ithaca College senior Kristin Leffler for her documentary on a band composed of musicians with disabilities.
+ITHACA, NY — The College Television Awards — a national competition recognizing excellence in student video, digital and film work — honored two documentaries created by Ithaca College students.